Rocket-Scientist/grrrrrrrrrrr/README.md

       }

 int temperature(int *start_temp) {
-    printf ("\nPlease enter the temperature you would like to launch the rocket at (in Kelvin): ");
+    printf ("What temperature would you like to launch the rocket at (in Kelvin):\n");
     *start_temp = ValidateData();
     }

-int DecideDragCofficient(float *drag_coefficient) {
-      printf ("\nPlease enter the drag coefficient you would like to use: ");
-      *drag_coefficient = ValidateData();
-}

 int DecideThrustPercentage(float *thrust_percentage) {
-      printf ("\nPlease enter the percentage of the thrust you would like to use (a higher percentage will use the fuel up quicker): ");
+      printf ("What percentage of the thrust would you like to use (a higher percentage will use the fuel up quicker);\n");
       *thrust_percentage = ValidateData() / 100;
       printf ("the Solid Rocket Boosters with run out of fuel after %fseconds\nThe Atlas booster will run out of fuel after %fseconds", 40939 / (1688400 * *thrust_percentage) / (9.81 * 279.3), 284089 / ((3827000 * *thrust_percentage) / (9.81 * 311.3)));
       }

 int DetachSRBTime(int *detach_SRB_time) {
-    printf ("\nPlease enter the time after launch you would like the Solid Rocket Boosters to detach: ");
+    printf ("How long launch would you like the Solid ROcket Boosters to detach:\n");
     *detach_SRB_time = ValidateData();
 }

 int DetachABTime(int *detach_atlas_booster_time) {
-    printf ("\nPlease enter the time after launch you would like the the Atlas Booster to detach (This will be the time at the the simulation ends): ");
+    printf ("How long launch would you like the Atlas Booster to detach, and therefore the simulation to end:\n");
     *detach_atlas_booster_time = ValidateData();
 }

 int Export_to_excel(RSIMType datatable, int *detach_atlas_booster_time) {

     char spreadsheet_location[1000], filename[50];
     int j;
     FILE *spreadsheet;